As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Bulging eyes

 Dogs that don’t have the symptoms listed above and appear to have normal vision may not need immediate veterinary care.
-Monitor your pooch closely until his next scheduled appointment.
+Monitor your pooch closely until their next scheduled appointment.
 If you notice sudden changes, call the doctor to discuss your observations.

 Can new spots on my dog’s eyes be a sign of cancer?